- /

 - Update risk assessments to reflect automation: If you expect to rely on algorithmic matching or full-population testing, your risk model should be aligned — include error tolerances, review thresholds, and error bounds.

 - Tier engagements by complexity & risk: Not all clients deserve full-blown automation.
-Some may remain in traditional workflows; others may be “next-generation” pilots.
+Some may remain in traditional workflows; others may be “next-generation” pilots

 Watch out for: